allenwu25/Tradesimpli-Site/README.md

-## Tradesimpli - A stock simulator platform
+## Tradesimpli - A stock simulator platform by Allen Wu
 ## Visit https://tradesimpli.com and sign up!

+This is a public version of the codebase for Tradesimpli

 Built with React, Node.js, MongoDB, Python, and Azure